amu-code08/Machine_Learning/README.md

-# machine_learning
+# NLP

-This is a respository for programs related to machine learning.
-Such as Kaggle and school work.
+This is a school work project for NLP.